SaiBharadwajaChilukuri/SaiBharadwajaChilukuri/README.md

 **Welcome to Sai Bharadwaja Chilukuri GitHub Repository**

 👋 Hi there!
-I'm Sai Bharadwaja Chilukuri, an Results-driven IT professional passionate about cloud computing, DevOps, and Python.
-Currently, I'm working in LTI Mindtree-Hyderabad, where I'm working on a variety of exciting projects involving AWS services, DevOps, Python development, and containerization technologies.
+I'm Sai Bharadwaja Chilukuri, a Results-driven IT professional passionate about Cloud Computing, DevOps, and Python.
+Currently, I'm working in LTI Mindtree-Hyderabad as a DevOps Engineer, where I'm working on a variety of exciting projects involving AWS services, DevOps, Python development, and containerization technologies.

 **🔧 Skills**

-**Programming Languages:** Python
 **AWS Services:** Lambda, CodeBuild, CodeDeploy, CodePipeline, Elastic Beanstalk, ECS, EKS, Terraform, CloudFront, DynamoDB **Containerization:** Docker, Kubernetes
-**DevOps:** Continuous Integration/Continuous Deployment (CI/CD), Automation, GIT, Jenkins, Ansible, Tomcat, Maven, Sonarqube
+**DevOps:** Continuous Integration/Continuous Deployment (CI/CD), Automation, GIT, Jenkins, Ansible, Tomcat, Maven, Sonarqube **Programming Languages:** Python

 **🛠️ Projects**

-Project 1: Project Name 1
-Description of the project and your role in it.

-Project 2: Project Name 2
-Description of the project and your role in it.
+Project : Allegiant Air
+Roles and Responsibilities :

+Installation and configuration of GIT, merging code from develop branch to master branch and make it ready for deployment.

+I achieved the implementation of DevOps best practices, leading to a 20% reduction in system downtime by Creating a CI/CD pipeline using tools like Jenkins that pipeline should automatically build, test, and deploy a sample application to a staging environment, followed by an automated deployment to production upon approval.

+And also achieving a 25% reduction-- building a security-focused DevOps pipeline integrating security tools like SonarQube to automatically scan the code for vulnerabilities during the CI/CD process.

+Elevated the success rate of continuous integration pipelines to 95% by implementing automated testing suites, reducing the number of defects in releases.
+Improved collaboration between development and operations teams, and faster release cycles.

+Monitoring daily builds using CI tool Jenkins.

+Creating Docker images and Docker files as per requirement.

+Kubernetes is being used to orchestrate the deployment, scaling and management of Docker Containers.

+Verify Deployment logs to check for successful deployments.

+Launching Amazon EC2 Cloud Instances using Amazon Web Services(AWS) and configuring launched instances with respect to specific applications.

 **📚 Education**